What is ThINk?

-Once a business has applied, filled out the application forms and provided the required financial information, Network Members are then free to connect directly with any business they would consider funding.
+Once a business has applied (here), filled out the application forms and provided the required financial information, Network Members are then free to connect directly with any business they would consider funding.
 If there’s mutual interest, a Member and business directly negotiate the terms of their deal.
-The deal is entirely between the two parties, the lender and borrower.
+The deal is entirely between the two parties, the investor and the business seeking capital.
 Both parties must exercise due diligence and recognize the inherent risks.

 State and federal securities regulations normally require businesses to produce costly disclosures and extensive fillings unless an exemption applies.
 These requirements make it difficult, or even prohibitive, for small entrepreneurs to raise affordable capital.
-The good news is that ThINk Members and businesses can take advantage of the Isolated Transaction Exemption, which includes the following parameters:
+The good news is ThINk Members and businesses can take advantage of certain exemptions to securities laws.
+For example, the Isolated Transaction Exemption includes the following parameters:

 - No maximum dollar amount limit

 - Maximum of three Members making a transaction with a particular business during any 24-month period

 - Transactions can be at the same time or a different times